metal3d/imgnet-tools/README.md

 # Easy image-net downloader and splitter

+## What is it ?

+Image-net.org provides millions of images that are classified by type, names...
+This is a fabulous data source to be able to make machine learning and image recognition.
+This repositoy provides tools to download and split data coming from image-net website.

 This repository contains 2 scripts:

 - `dl-imgnet.py` to download a image-net.org image set using the ID found in the search engine